-FAA chief will pilot Boeing’s 737 MAX in Seattle Wednesday as ungrounding nears
+FAA chief pilots Boeing’s 737 MAX in Seattle as ungrounding nears

 Dickson tests Boeing’s fixes

-Dickson’s MAX test plane is scheduled to depart from Boeing Field at about 9 a.m. and is expected to fly for about two hours.
 Dickson will brief reporters after landing, at a news conference around 11:30 a.m. that will be broadcast live on the FAA’s website and social-media platforms.

 On Tuesday in Seattle, Dickson and FAA Deputy Administrator Dan Elwell completed the recommended new pilot training for the MAX as part of the preparation for the flight.